-You’ll find that there is sea fishing to be had in the company of like-minded souls along the length of both the east and west coasts where fishing cutters transport expectant anglers out to sea almost daily.
-North Sea cod fishing is amongst the best to be had anywhere in the world.
+Along both the east and west coast fishing cutters transport expectant anglers out to sea almost daily - search cutters can be found in many Danish harbors - and North Sea cod fishing is amongst the best to be had anywhere in the world.
+Just remember to get a permit.

 The most famous fishing ground is probably The Yellow Reef, which can be reached from Hanstholm and Hirtshals.
 Coastal and jetty fishing has a charm of its own.
 There are good chances of catching cod, sea trout, mackerel and flatfish all the way up the west coast of Jutland, as there are in the fjords, inlets and creeks of East Jutland.